gcohenfr/gcohenfr.github.io/_posts/2023-08-31-test-markdown.md

 subtitle:
 ---

-Five stellar MSc. students have completed their degree this summer.
-Their thesis are available at UBC library.

-***Congratulations!!*** and ***thank you*** for your amazing contributions to my group and to the Stat Dpt!
+**Maggie Liu, Jana Osea, Nirupama Tamvada, Giuseppe Tinti Tomio, and Chloe You**: five stellar MSc. students have completed their degree this summer.
+Their thesis are available at UBC library. ***Congratulations*** and ***Thank You*** for your amazing contributions to my group and to the Stat Dpt!!!
+Find below more information about their work.

 - **Jana Osea**: [Enhancing the robustness of instrumental variable estimation with potentially invalid instruments and its application to Mendelian randomization](https://open.library.ubc.ca/soa/cIRcle/collections/ubctheses/24/items/1.0435267?o=1)